Improving sampling by modifying the effective diffusion: Introduction

-Finally, note that this class of diffusion can also be used in samplers based on discretizations of Langevin dynamics, such as the class of (Generalized) Hamiltonian Monte Carlo ((G)HMC) algorithms~\cite{duane_1987,horowitz_1991}.
+Finally, note that this class of diffusion can also be used in samplers related to the Langevin dynamics, such as (Generalized) Hamiltonian Monte Carlo ((G)HMC) algorithms~\cite{duane_1987,horowitz_1991}.
 These algorithms add a momentum variable, generating a Markov chain in the phase space~$\calQ\times\bbR^{d}$.
-The Markov chain is constructed such that a measure~$\mu(\rmd q\,\rmd p)\propto\rme^{-\beta H(q,p)}\rmd q\,\rmd p$, where~$H:\calQ\times\bbR^{d}\to\bbR$ is a Hamiltonian function, is an invariant probability measure for the Markov chain.
-The map~$H$ is constructed so that the marginal in position of~$\mu$ is exactly~$\pi$, in order for the Markov chain in position to sample the Gibbs measure~\eqref{eq:gibbs_measure}.
+The Markov chain is constructed such that the probability measure~$\mu(\rmd q\,\rmd p)\propto\rme^{-\beta H(q,p)}\rmd q\,\rmd p$ is an invariant measure for the Markov chain.
+The Hamiltonian function~$H:\calQ\times\bbR^{d}\to\bbR$ is defined so that the marginal in position of~$\mu$ is exactly~$\pi$.
 To introduce nonconstant diffusions in (G)HMC algorithms, the relevant framework is based on Riemann Manifold (Generalized) Hamiltonian Monte Carlo algorithms (RM(G)HMC)~\cite{girolami_2011}.
 In that case, the diffusion acts as the inverse of a position-dependent mass tensor, which preconditions the Hamiltonian dynamics~\cite{beskos_2011,bou-rabee_2018,bou-rabee_2021}.
-For good choices of the numerical parameters, these algorithms provide a weakly consistent discretizations of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion}~\cite[Section~3.3]{lelievre_2023_i}.
+For good choices of the numerical parameters, these algorithms actually provide weakly consistent discretizations of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion} (see~\cite[Section~3.3]{lelievre_2023_i}).
 Since the Hamiltonian function in the RM(G)HMC algorithms is not separable, implicit problems have to be solved (\emph{e.g.}~using Newton's method) and reversibility checks have to be implemented in order to perform an unbiased sampling~\cite{graham_2022,noble_2023,lelievre_2023_i}.
 In the case when the collective variable~$\xi$ is a function of a small number of components of~$q$, one can optimize the implementation of Newton's method in order to limit the computational costs (more details are given in Section~\ref{sec:RMHMC}).
-For our numerical example, the best results are actually obtained when using RMGHMC algorithms.
+For our numerical illustration, the best results are actually obtained with RMGHMC algorithms.